usacpcheung/timetabling-app/README.md

 several students to get you started.

-The general section also contains options controlling whether a student can have multiple lessons with the same teacher and subject, the maximum number of such repeats and whether repeated lessons should be arranged in consecutive slots.
+The general section also contains options controlling whether a student can have multiple lessons with the same teacher and subject.
+When repeats are enabled you can specify the maximum allowed number, whether consecutive repeat slots are permitted and if they should be preferred.
+A weight value determines how strongly consecutive repeats are favored in the optimization.

 A minimal test configuration could be: